Rockhampton Region Engagement Committee

 Active Engagement with High Schools

-- Raise profile of CQUniversity with secondary schools to help increase the number of school leaver enrolments within the Rockhampton Region.
+- Raise the profile of CQUniversity with secondary schools to help increase the number of school leaver enrolments within the Rockhampton Region

 - Support CQUniversity high school competitions e.g. High School Cooking Competition.